Table of Contents

 MGAs benefit from rapid product creation through several features.

-These ready APIs enable MGAs to integrate new products rapidly across multiple distribution channels, including broker and agent portals, quoting platforms, and internal systems, without extensive custom development.
-Clear, consistent documentation significantly reduces integration effort for technical teams and shortens onboarding cycles.
+These ready APIs enable MGAs to integrate new products rapidly across multiple distribution channels, including broker portals, agent portals, embedded insurance partners, PAS platforms, and underwriting workbenches, without extensive custom development.
+The same rating API can be consumed across all distribution channels, ensuring a single source of truth for pricing and underwriting calculations.

 2. Built-In Governance and Audit Controls